marwankau/cpit210-course-project/README.md

 ### Traffic Light
 #### Problem Statement
 This circuit is used to control a four-way traffic light control system.
 In what follows, it makes each traffic light work when it’s needed to be green or yellow and when it’s not (Red).
 Students are asked to design, and implement the required circuit.
+This traffic light system will be a very simple one, using multiple flip flops.

 ![Traffic Light Example](https://user-images.githubusercontent.com/93139459/216829419-5cf9ecd3-a523-4a3e-afd3-ad871eb018af.png)
 ### Selected Topic